[UPDATED] Survey snippet 10: An older workforce

 However, there is a drop in the percentage of contractors in the Interior who plan to leave the industry in five years or less – from 47 per cent in 2018 to just 24 per cent in 2020.
 This suggests that loggers in the region are committed to staying in the industry for longer.
 But in the B.C.
 Coast, 47 per cent of contractors say they will be out of the industry in five years or less, followed by 31.5 per cent in Atlantic Canada.

-The majority of contractors in Atlantic Canada are between 45 and 65 years old (46.5 per cent).
+The majority of owners, partners, managers and supervisors in Atlantic Canada are between 45 and 65 years old (46.5 per cent).
 But, 35 per cent are between 26 and 45 years old.

 When we compare these numbers to our 2016 and 2018 survey results, the industry outlook is mixed.
-The total percentage of contractors under 55 remains relatively unchanged (69 per cent in 2020 vs. 70 per cent in 2018 and 69 per cent in 2016).
-The trend suggests the average age of loggers across the country is increasing, given the drop in contractors aged 36-45 and the corresponding jump in those aged 46-55.
-But it is interesting to note that the percentage of contractors between 26 and 34 years old has increased, even compared to 2016 levels.
+The total percentage of contractors under 55 has dropped from 70 per cent in 2018 to 62 per cent in 2020.
+The trend suggests the average age of loggers across the country is increasing, given the drop in contractors aged 36-45 and the corresponding increase in those aged 46-55.
+The jump in the percentage of contractors over 65 is especially worrying as more contractors reach retirement age.
+But it is interesting to note that the percentage of contractors between 26 and 34 years old has increased.

 Missed last week’s survey snippet?
 Find a collection of reports published to date here.
-Look for more news from the CFI 2020 Contractor Survey in our eNews over the coming weeks, with a final digital report in December and a summary in the November/December print issue.
+Look for more news from the CFI 2020 Contractor Survey in our eNews over the coming weeks, with a final digital report in December.
 Be sure to subscribe to our free eNews to get all the latest industry news.

 This survey was conducted in April and May 2020 by independent research firm Bramm & Associates, generating 271 replies to a detailed list of questions.
 Respondents were distributed according to the geographic breakdown of the forest industry, with 44 per cent of respondents in Western Canada, 26 per cent in Quebec and the rest found in Ontario, Atlantic Canada, and central Canada.
 Within B.C., responses were split between the B.C.
 Coast and Interior.
 Many thanks to our sponsors for making this research possible – Hultdins, Tigercat and John Deere.